blank'/> SHARING THE REAL TRUTH

 video published on March 28, 2026 https://www.youtube.com/watch?v=lg95po4yAzs

-info under video:
+info below video:

 "Friends, we come now to Palm Sunday, also called “Passion Sunday” because we read, in its entirety, one of the Passion narratives from the Synoptic Gospels.
 This year, we hear Matthew’s version, and one of the distinctive qualities of Matthew’s account is his stress on Judas—and more precisely, on the deep regret that Judas felt over his betrayal of the Lord.
 We’re challenged here to contemplate the radicality of God’s mercy and his relentless pursuit of even the worst of sinners".